IkuyaYamada/LINE_Notify/README.md

 # LINE_Notify
-Trying my hand at LINE Notify
+Useful module when using LINE Notify